Omar Marmoush: 2024–25 season

+Manchester City

+2024–25 season

+On 23 January 2025, Premier League club Manchester City announced the signing of Marmoush on a four-and-a-half-year deal for a reported fee of £59 million.
+He made his debut for the club on 25 January in a 3–1 home league win over Chelsea.
+On 15 February, he scored three goals for City in a 4–0 home league win over Newcastle United, netting his first career hat-trick.
+Marmoush scored his first FA Cup goal on 30 March as a substitute for Erling Haaland, netting the winner in a 2–1 away victory over Bournemouth in the quarter-finals, sending City through to their seventh straight FA Cup semi-final.
+However, he missed a penalty kick in the final.
+On 20 May, Marmoush opened the scoring in City's 3–1 home win against Bournemouth in the Premier League, a long range effort that went into the top corner of Kepa Arrizabalaga's goal via the post.
+On 31 May, it was announced that the goal had won the Premier League Goal of the Season award.

 International career

 Marmoush was included in Egypt's squad for the 2017 Africa U-20 Cup of Nations in Zambia.
 He made two appearances during the tournament, in which Egypt were eliminated in the group stage.

-Marmoush is also a Canadian citizen and was eligible for the Canadian national team before becoming cap-tied with the Egyptian national team in October 2021.
+Marmoush was also eligible to play for Canada, before becoming cap-tied with the Egyptian national team in October 2021.

 On 8 October 2021, Marmoush made his debut for the Egypt national team and scored the only goal in a 1–0 victory over Libya.

 On 29 December 2021, Marmoush was named in Egypt's 28-man squad for the 2021 Africa Cup of Nations.
-He played in all three group stage matches, as well as all four knockout ties en route to the final against Senegal which ended in a 4–2 loss on penalties for Egypt.
+He played in all three group stage matches, as well as all four knockout ties en route to the final against Senegal, which ended in a 4–2 loss on penalties for Egypt.

 On 19 March 2022, Marmoush was called up for Egypt's 2022 FIFA World Cup qualification third round matches against Senegal.
 He played in both matches as Egypt were defeated 3–1 on penalties and knocked out of World Cup contention.

-On 27 September 2022, Marmoush scored the opening goal as Egypt beat Liberia 3–0 in a friendly match.
+On 27 September, Marmoush scored the opening goal as Egypt beat Liberia 3–0 in a friendly match.

+On 24 March 2023, Marmoush scored the second goal for Egypt in a 2–0 victory over Malawi during the 2023 Africa Cup of Nations qualification.
+Four days later, he scored in a 4–0 away victory over the same opponent.
+At the 2023 Africa Cup of Nations, Marmoush scored the equaliser in a 2–2 draw against Ghana to help Egypt qualify for the last 16.